tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 Hcd/Java
 :   @@snip [JHcdComponentHandlers.java](../../../../examples/src/main/java/csw/framework/components/hcd/JHcdComponentHandlers.java) { #onGoOnline-handler }

 ## Handling commands

+The remaining handlers are associated with handling incoming commands.
+There is a handler for submit commands called `onSubmit` and a handler for oneway called `onOneway`.

 ### validateCommand

+Whenever a command is received by a component it is first validated.
+The component should inspect the command and its parameters to determine if the actions related to the command can be executed or started.

-A command can be sent as a `Submit` or `Oneway` message to the component actor.
+A command can be sent as a `Submit` or `Oneway` message to the component.
 If a command can be completed immediately, a `CommandResponse` indicating the final response for the command can be returned.
 If a command requires time for processing, the component is required to validate the `ControlCommand` received and return a validation result as `Accepted` or `Invalid`.
 The final response for a command sent as `Submit` can be obtained by the sender command by querying or subscribing for this response to the component as described here.